 Grampians National Park (Gariwerd)

-Kyneton, established a year before gold was discovered, was the main coach stop between Melbourne and Bendigo, and the centre for the farmers who were supplying the diggings with fresh produce.
+Kyneton, established a year before gold was discovered, was the main coach stop between Melbourne and Bendigo, and the centre for the farmers who supplied the diggings with fresh produce.
 Today Piper St is a historic precinct lined with bluestone buildings that have been transformed into cafes, antique shops, museums and restaurants.

 Mt Arapiles State Park

-Dunkeld & the Southern Grampians
+The Southern Grampians

 The southern point of access for the Grampians, Dunkeld is a sleepy little town with a very big-name restaurant.
 The setting is superb, with Mt Abrupt and Mt Sturgeon rising up to the north, while the Grampians Tourist Rd to Halls Gap gives you a glorious passage into the park, with the cliffs and sky opening up as you pass between the Serra and Mt William Ranges.